DISCOVER TASTE OF JAPAN

-Kobe beef refers to cuts taken from the Tajima strain of Wagyu cattle raised in Hyogo Prefecture (Japan).
-Even among “Tajima-gyu” (Tajima cattle), only the chosen few that satisfy the specific quality criteria set out by the Kobe Beef Marketing & Distribution Promotion Association deserve the title "Kobe Beef".
+Kobe beef is a premium meat that comes exclusively from the Tajima strain of Wagyu cattle raised in Hyogo Prefecture, Japan.
+However, not all Tajima-gyu cattle qualify as Kobe beef - only those that meet the specific quality criteria set out by the Kobe Beef Marketing & Distribution Promotion Association are given the prestigious title.

 BMS (Beef Marbling Standard) of 6 or higher

-A yield score (percentage of edible parts) of A or B
+Yield score (percentage of edible parts) of A or B

-A gross carcass weight of 470kg or less
+Gross carcass weight of 470kg or less

 Fine meat texture and excellent firmness

 Kobe beef is renowned for its fine, delicate meat, which features a high degree of fat marbling that melts at low temperatures.
 This, combined with the tender fibers, creates a uniquely refined sweetness and aroma.

 The origins of Kobe beef can be traced back to 1868, when the Japanese government opened the port of Kobe for foreign trade.
 Kobe quickly became a cosmopolitan town, attracting many foreigners from around the world who settled there.
 It is said that the first Tajima cattle were eaten in Kobe by an Englishman, who convinced local farmers to give him a cow that had been used for various agricultural tasks.
 He was reportedly so impressed with the quality of the meat that he insisted on more, and soon foreign ships entering the port of Kobe began requesting deliveries of cattle and beef.
 The beef became known as "Kobe Beef", and today it remains a highly sought-after delicacy, enjoyed by countless American politicians, Hollywood stars, international royals, and other celebrities when they visit Japan.